Brighteon Broadcast News, Oct 21, 2025: WHEN ROBOTS WALK AMONG US: Human token generators, robot div

 Correct.

-Um so I you know went down this rabbit hole after this whole water infrastructure um collapse, and I got into a um site where they have all their the reports posted on there, and I just found um contaminants and um Montana State prison being in violation of any retesting or notifying um residents that are on these wells.
+So I, you know, went down this rabbit hole after this whole water infrastructure collapse, and I got into a site where they have all the reports posted on there.

-Um yeah, just all these levels.
+Yeah, just all these levels.

-And you know, what are the levels now once this system has been compromised?
+And, you know, what are the levels now once this system has been compromised?

-Um, these these um levels were tested, I think, thinking that it was a sealed good working system.
+These levels were tested, I think, thinking that it was a sealed good working system.

-So I know they have a dairy farm there, um that a pasture, and there's a boot camp facility up above them that they don't know where that sewage drainage is running to, and it's running downhill towards the prison.
+So I know they have a dairy farm there, a pasture, and there's a boot camp facility up above them that they don't know where that sewage drainage is running to, and it's running downhill towards the prison.

 This is all, of course, extremely concerning.